snowdriftcoop/snowdrift/CONTRIBUTING.md

 ### Text-editors and settings

 All systems should come with a code-appropriate text-editor (or two), e.g.
-Gedit, Kate, Pluma, Scratch, etc. Any of those will work, but we recommend editors with better Haskell support.
+Gedit, Kate, Pluma, Scratch, etc. Any of those will work for now, but we recommend installing an editor with stronger Haskell and Yesod support.
 See [TEXTEDITORS.md](TEXTEDITORS.md) for our specific recommendations and settings.

 ### Working with Git